 Santhera Submits Marketing Authorization Application to the European Medicines Agency for Vamorolone in Duchenne Muscular Dystrophy

-Pratteln, Switzerland, October 3, 2022 – Santhera Pharmaceuticals (SIX: SANN) announces that the Company has submitted a marketing authorization application (MAA) to the European Medicines Agency (EMA) for vamorolone for the treatment of Duchenne muscular dystrophy (DMD).
+Pratteln, Switzerland, October 3, 2022 – Santhera Pharmaceuticals SANN announces that the Company has submitted a marketing authorization application (MAA) to the European Medicines Agency (EMA) for vamorolone for the treatment of Duchenne muscular dystrophy (DMD).

 At the core of the MAA submission are positive data from the pivotal Phase 2b VISION-DMD study which comprised a (1) 24-week period to demonstrate efficacy and safety of vamorolone (2 and 6 mg/kg/day) versus prednisone (0.75 mg/kg/day) and placebo, followed by a (2) 24-week period to evaluate the maintenance of efficacy and collect additional longer-term safety and tolerability data [1].
 In addition, the filing includes data from three open-label studies in which vamorolone was administered at doses between 2 and 6 mg/kg/day for a total treatment period of up to 30 months [2].